 “My Mum is likely one of the Greatest Architects of this time; yet like many women of her generation, remains undercover as a retired nurse or teacher.”

-- AIA, Leed AP
+- AIA, LEED AP

 - M.Arch., M.I.T., 2005

-Naomi was fortunate to spend her undergraduate years at Bryn Mawr College, a women’s college, where it was unsurprising to see women leading student government and classroom conversation.
-After forays into archaeology and non-profit administration, she returned to school for architecture, and is now a licensed architect.
-Through all this, a couple themes keep popping up: what are ordinary people going through, and how do their physical and social worlds relate to each other?
+Naomi was fortunate to spend her undergraduate years at Bryn Mawr College, a women’s college, where it was unsurprising to see women leading student government and classroom conversations.
+After forays into archaeology and non-profit administration, she returned to school for architecture and is now a licensed architect.
+Through all this, a couple of themes keep popping up: what are ordinary people going through, and how do their physical and social worlds relate to each other?
 Naomi has devoted most of her architectural career to affordable housing and community-serving projects.